Wisdom Institute Board

 410-455-6805

-Diana Smith joined UMBC in 2013 as Program Management Specialist working in the Division of Undergraduate Academic Affairs.
+Diana Benoit joined UMBC in 2013 as Program Management Specialist working in the Division of Undergraduate Academic Affairs.
 Currently she supports the Vice Provost and Dean of UAA and supports the Wisdom Institute.
 She holds a B.S. degree in Business Administration from Bowling Green State University.

 Informal portrait of baker